den-materials/angular-style-guide/README.md

 ### Factories vs. Services

 Use Services.
 Services and Factories are exceedingly similar and the differences are very tricky.
 We don't need to teach both.
-Services are closer to the way we teach controllers and should therefore be easier for students.
+Services are closer to the way we teach controllers and should therefore be easier for developers.
 They also look similar to the way we teach constructors. :sunflower:

 > This does not conform with [John Papa's styleguide](https://github.com/johnpapa/angular-styleguide/blob/master/a1/README.md#style-y040). which recommends Factories over Services, but Services are more similar to our controller style.
 Just pick one and stay consistent!